 UV lamps should be replaced at the end of their useful life, based on recommendations of the equipment manufacturer.
 It may be prudent to simply change lamps annually (8760 h when lamps are run continuously) to ensure that adequate UV energy is supplied.
 Lamps can operate long after their useful life, but at greatly reduced performance.
-The typical useful life of UV-C lamps is 9000 h of continuous operation but the lifetime could be impacted by power supply selection, system design, risk tolerance, or manufacturer recommendations.
-Switching lamps on and off too often may lead to early lamp failure, depending on the power supply type used.
+The typical useful life of UV-C lamps is 9000 h of continuous operation.
+Switching lamps on and off too often may lead to early lamp failure, depending on the ballast type used.
 Consult the lamp manufacturer for specific information on expected lamp life and effects of switching.